ilkkanml/TV_Project_Platform/project-bible/07-payment-bible.md

 - Store provider reference IDs.
 - Do not store card data.
 - Do not trust browser success redirects alone.
+- Do not extend subscriptions from frontend-only success state.

 ## Checkout Flow